trueheart78/book-notes/poodr/ch3-managing-dependencies.md

 ## Summary

+Isolating dependencies allows objects to quickly adapt to unexpected changes.
+Depending on abstractions decreases the likelihood of facing these changes.

-They key to managing dependencies is to control their direction.
+The key to managing dependencies is to control their direction.
+The road to maintenance nirvana is paved with classes that depend on things that change less often than they do.